DreamJarsAI/BulkMailer/README.md

 - Add a Render web service with the start command `uvicorn app.main:app --host 0.0.0.0 --port $PORT`.
 - Configure required env vars from [SETUP.md](SETUP.md): `BATCH_APP_SECRET_KEY`, `BATCH_APP_FERNET_KEY`, and optionally `BATCH_APP_GOOGLE_REDIRECT_URI`.
-- Google OAuth client ID/secret are optional as environment variables.
-You can either supply `BATCH_APP_GOOGLE_CLIENT_ID` and `BATCH_APP_GOOGLE_CLIENT_SECRET` via Render secrets, or simply paste them in the app’s UI on the landing page.
+- Google OAuth Client ID/Secret are entered by the user in the app UI; the server no longer uses env-provided OAuth client credentials.
 - The app writes encrypted refresh tokens to `data/token_store.json`; attach a persistent disk if reuse is desired.
 Otherwise users will re‑authenticate when the service restarts.

 ## Support